DataDog/documentation/content/en/observability_pipelines/destinations/_index.md

 #### Event batching

-When one of these parameters is met, the batch of events is flushed.
+A batch of events is flushed when one of these parameters is met.
 See the [event batching](#event-batching-intro) section for more information.

 | Max Events     | Max Bytes       | Timeout (seconds)   |
 |----------------|-----------------|---------------------|